Climate and Health

 Independent living difficulty (adults)

-People with disabilities or access or functional needs may need additional support during extreme weather.
-For example, they may need extra planning for safe travel out of evacuation zones during a hurricane, or back-up electricity to support medical equipment during power outages.
-Information provided here about adults with independent living difficulties can help emergency management professionals better prepare our residents for emergencies.
+Adults reporting independent living difficulty due to a physical, mental, or emotional problem.
+People with disabilities may need additional support during extreme weather.
+For example, extra planning for safe travel out of evacuation zones during a hurricane, or back-up electricity to support medical equipment during power outages.

 Older adults living alone (65+)